radiantlogic-v8/documentation-new/documentation/use-cases/onprem-entraidsync.md

  ![Image showing how to edit function](Media/img-27.png)

-4. Click **Build Expression** in the left menu and click **Insert Attribute**.
+3. Click **Build Expression** in the left menu and click **Insert Attribute**.
 Click Next.
 Now, you can insert the attribute that you selected and define the expression.

  ![Image showing how to insert an attribute](Media/img-28.png)

-5. In the example below, we are inserting the sAMAccountName attribute and appending it with @identityforless.onmicrosoft.com.
+4. In the example below, we are inserting the sAMAccountName attribute and appending it with @identityforless.onmicrosoft.com.

   ![Image showing an example function](Media/img-29.png)

-Click OK.
+5. Click OK.
 The synchronization engine will then use this expression whenever it needs to insert a user into the target system, helping maintain identity consistency between the source (on-prem) and target (Entra ID) systems.

 Follow a similar approach for **Update** and **Delete** rules based on your requirements.

-### Attribute Mappings from On-Prem AD to Entra ID
+#### f.
+Attribute Mappings from On-Prem AD to Entra ID

  Identify which attributes in Entra ID should be populated from your on-prem Active Directory during Insert events.